ulascanonder/Starwars-API/README.md

 # Starwars API

 This is an API which allow you to access a source of data containing the info from the Star Wars universe.
-I've used <a href="https://swapi.py4e.com/">SWAPI's</a> data source to create this API.
+I've used <a href="https://swapi.py4e.com/">SWAPI's</a> database to create this API.

 ### Click this [link](https://ulascanonder.github.io/Starwars-API/) to see the website.